Connecting Open Broadcaster Software (OBS) to Switchboard

 Update the stream and bitrate settings.

 The following are just generic settings.
-You may need to make adjustments depending on the quality of your internet upload speed and the destinations that you're streaming to.
+You may need to make adjustments depending on your internet upload speed and the destinations you're streaming to.
 Make sure to configure these settings to the recommended settings listed here: CHOOSING THE PROPER BITRATE

 adjust_OutputSettings.png